The 10 Things You Should Do In The First 30 Days of a New Job

 The first month of a new job is often a nerve-wracking experience.

 There are new people.
 New customs.
 Abbreviations you don’t know.
 And, the whole time you are wondering if you are making a good impression, if you are doing the right things and if your boss really likes you.

 Well, we are here to help.
 In her LinkedIn Learning course What to Do in the First 90 Days of a New Job, Instructor Aimee Bateman dedicates the most time on what to do in the first 30.
 She describes that first month as the “absorb” month, where you absorb a plethora of information: who the key partners are, what the culture is like, what the KPIs are, etc.

-In your first month of a new job, Bateman listed ten things you should do.
-Use her suggestions as a roadmap, as following them will ensure you both make a good impression with your colleagues and set yourself up for future success.
+In your first month of a new job, Bateman lists 10 things you should do.
+Use her suggestions as a roadmap, as following them will ensure you make a good impression with your colleagues and set yourself up for future success.

 Bateman suggests doing these 10 things in your first 30 days of a new job:

 1. Talk about your “why.”